ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

 <!-- FIXME: revise the design overview -->

-This document specifies a new approach for defining and retrieving ALTO properties to address the three limitations:
+To address the three limitations, this document specifies a protocol extension for defining and retrieving ALTO properties:

-- This document addresses the first limitation by introducing a generic concept called ALTO Entity which is a generalization of an endpoint to represent a PID, a network element, a cell in a cellular network, or other physical or logical objects used by ALTO.
-Each entity is included by a collection called ALTO Entity Domain.
-Also, each entity domain includes only one type of entities.
+- The first limitation is adressed by introducing a generic concept called ALTO Entity, which generalizes an endpoint and may represent a PID, a network element, a cell in a cellular network, an abstracted network element as defined in [REF path-vector], or other physical or logical objects used by ALTO.
+Each entity is included in a collection called ALTO Entity Domain.
+Also, each Entity Domain includes only one type of entities.
+Thus, each entity domain has a type.

-  Thus, each entity domain also has a type to indicate the type of entities in it.
+- The second limitation is addressed by using resource-specific entity domains.

-- Additionally, this document addresses the second limitation by using resource-specific entity domains.
-A resource-specific entity domain is an entity domain exported by an existing ALTO information resource.
-Also, a resource-specific entity domain is named by its type and the resource id of the ALTO information resource which exports it.
-As each resource-specific entity domain name is unique, an entity can be uniquely identified by the name of a resource-specific entity domain and its domain-specific identifier.
+  A resource-specific entity domain contains entities defined and identified with respect to a given ALTO information resource.
+For example, an entity domain containing PIDs is identified w.r.t. the network map in which these PIDs are defined.
+Likewise an entity domain containing local IP addresses may be defined w.r.t. a local network.

-- Finally, this document addresses the third limitation by defining two new types of ALTO information resources, namely Property Map (see [](#prop-map)) and Filtered Property Map (see [](#filter-prop-map)).
+- Finally, the third limitation is addressed by defining two new types of ALTO information resources: Property Map, detailed in [](#prop-map) and Filtered Property Map, detailed in [](#filter-prop-map).
 The former is a GET-mode resource which returns the property values for all entities in some entity domains, and is analogous to a network map or a cost map in [](#RFC7285).
 The latter is a POST-mode resource which returns the values for a set of